Types & Their Expressions

 - Session-typed communication channels.

-In the concurrent framework of linear logic, these are one and the same.
+In the world of linear logic, these are the same thing.
 But to make this connection harmonious and ergonomic, some unusual choices have to be made in the design of the basic building blocks.

 Types in Par are sequential.
 The basic building blocks — pairs, functions, eithers (sums), and choices (co-sums) — all read as first this, then that.